Critical Gaussian chaos: convergence and uniqueness in the derivative normalisation: Preliminaries

 \subsection{Convolution with mollifiers}

 Suppose we have a field $h$ with kernel $K$ satisfying (\ref{eqn::kernelform}).
 As discussed in the introduction, since $h$ is not defined pointwise, we need to use a regularisation procedure to define its chaos measures.
 A natural approach is to convolve $h$ with an approximation to the identity.
-Let $\theta$ be a non-negative Radon measure on $\R^d$, satisfying the conditions described in the introduction, and define the convolution approximations $(h_\eps(x))_{\eps>0}$ as in (\ref{eqn::conv_def}).
+Let $\theta$ be a non-negative Radon measure on $\R^d$, satisfying \eqref{eqn::cond_theta} and define the convolution approximations $(h_\eps(x))_{\eps>0}$ as in (\ref{eqn::conv_def}).
 The assumption (\ref{eqn::cond_theta}) on $\theta$ will be important to show various properties of the convolution approximations later on (cf. Lemma \ref{lemma::cov_h} and Corollary \ref{rmk::min_particle}).
-We remark here that (\ref{eqn::cond_theta}) is more restrictive than the condition given in \cite{Ber}, but includes most of the important examples.
+We remark here that (\ref{eqn::cond_theta})matches the condition given in \cite{Ber}, and includes most of the important examples.
 In particular, it includes the case when $\theta$ is uniform measure on the unit circle, or when $\theta$ has an $L^p$ density with respect to Lebesgue measure for some $p>2$.

 We have the following estimate for the covariances of $(h_\eps)_\eps$:

 \begin{lemma}[\cite{Ber}] Suppose $\theta$ satisfies (\ref{eqn::cond_theta}) and $h_\eps$ is defined as above.
 Then:

 where by $\text{\emph{O}}(1)$ we mean something that is uniformly bounded in $\eps,\eps'$, and $x,y$.